Powered by SchoolDash

 34 Turin Road, London N9 8DQ

 AIM Academy North London is a non-selective academy.
-It has about 600 boys and girls aged between 11 and 19.
-Ofsted last inspected the school in November 2018.
-The present school opened in 2019.
+It has about 590 boys and girls aged between 11 and 19.
+In December 2023 the school was rated ‘Good’ by Ofsted.

 This school is a member of AIM Academies Trust.
 (London Academy is also a member.)

-Particular strengths include Admissions, Representation and Disadvantaged pupils.
-Relative weaknesses include Destinations and Attendance.
+Particular strengths include Admissions, Disadvantaged pupils and Representation.
+Relative weaknesses include Sixth form and Environment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.